Some of you might also be interested in these similar guides for Windows 98se, 2000 or XP x64.

 - After you drag n drop anything else that you may want / need, go ahead and burn that image / DVD

 Ensure the PC is disconnected from the internet, set your HDD as the first boot device then insert the DVD and optionally your USB stick.
 Boot to the DVD using BIOS boot options and then follow the standard textmode installation steps.
-If you have a removable media drive, you might get "No Disk" messages on the first reboot, just "Continue".
+If you have a removable media drive, you might get "No Disk" messages on reboots, just "Continue".
 If you get a BSoD when installing from a SATA DVD drive, try an IDE or USB attached DVD drive instead.
 The installation is fully automated except that it will ask you at one stage to provide a license key.
 Note that the PC will reboot several times while installing drivers and the like.
 The Administrator/Admin password is "G1berish".

-To install XP from a USB stick, download Rufus and run it to "create a bootable disk using" your new Win_XP_SP4.iso.
+To install XP from a USB stick, download Rufus (copy in \Misc\) and run it to "create a bootable disk using" your new Win_XP_SP4.iso.
 You can place the \XP32\ folder for optional application installs on this USB stick.

 Application AddOns: (do NOT place multiple versions of the same application in \XP32\)

 If you wish to install additional or updated optional applications then copy the folder \XP-32\ and all its contents to a USB flash drive and rename it to \XP32\.
 The following applications will be installed if they are copied to \XP32\, unless otherwise noted they will work with minimal rights (guest account) and maximum DEP (AlwaysOn).
 If a version number is given then that is the last version to work on XP without issues: ε=EMET protected

-Recommended and included on the DVD (installed by default, versions might be outdated)
+Recommended and included on the DVD by default (versions might be outdated)

 .
 Root Certificates